LearnersBlock/library/README.md

 `yarn install`

 ### Start the app in development mode.
-The code will build for use on the Learner's Block when the `ONDEVICE=TRUE` variable exists in the build environment.
-If the variable is missing, it will start in web mode for library.learnersblock.org.

 `yarn dev`

 ### Lint the files
 `yarn run lint`

 ### Build the app for production
-The code will build for use on the Learner's Block when the `ONDEVICE=TRUE` variable exists in the build environment.
-If the variable is missing, it will start in web mode for library.learnersblock.org.

 `yarn build`

 ## Bug reports